 In other cases, the parties have both hired an attorney, but they communicate quite well.
 Maybe they talk when they are exchanging the children?
 Maybe they talk about various events involving their children or in other forums.

 When a divorce or family law case is in process, parties can oftentimes begin engaging in discussions with each other.
 In some cases, the parties might feel as if they can ultimately resolve the case on their own.
 The thought of some clients is, “Why not just resolve this on our own?
 Why do we need the lawyers?”
 For many, they may feel as if this is going to save them a lot of money.

 Obviously, the decision on whether to try this or not is in the hands of the client.
 If the parties ultimately want to try to conclude the case on their own while discharging their lawyers, they can.
-The issue is there are multiple complexities that are still out there.
+The issue is multiple complexities are still out there.

-The parties also will need final settlement paperwork put together if they are able to reach a settlement.
-All the i’s will need to be dotted and t’s crossed.
+The parties also will need final settlement paperwork put together if they can settle.
+All the I’s will need to be dotted and t’s crossed.
 Ultimately, the judge would have to approve any settlement paperwork.
 In many cases, it can be quite difficult for parties to put together the settlement paperwork properly and obtain the approval of the judge.
 Further, parties always want to make sure that the paperwork clears up ambiguities and thinks into the future such that future disputes do not arise.

-In most circumstances, if the parties are able to settle, it makes more sense to simply let the lawyers draft the final settlement paperwork and conclude the matter versus having their lawyers withdraw and then try to wrap the case up themselves.
+In most circumstances, if the parties can settle, it makes more sense to simply let the lawyers draft the final settlement paperwork and conclude the matter versus having their lawyers withdraw and then try to wrap the case up themselves.

 If you are going through a divorce or family law matter, Stange Law Firm can help.
 You can call 1-855-805-0595.